 The Indian Administrative Service (IAS) is the dream job of every Indian.
 It is one of the prestigious jobs.
 In India, People ignore government jobs due to the reduced salary.
-The fact which is different when it comes to Salary of an IAS officer.
+The fact is different when it comes to the Salary of an IAS officer.

-What is the Salary of an IAS Officer?
+What is the Salary of IAS Officer?

 Generally speaking, the seventh pay commission recommended a hike of 14.27% in basic pay.
 However, the annual increment rate retained at 3%.

-Total Salary of an IAS Officer in India
+Total Salary of IAS Officer in 2023

 The above-mentioned figures are basic salaries.
 You may also be entitled to HRA, DA, and TA.